Posted on

 Step 2

 Use a clothe rag or paper towel to wipe off any leftover dust or material chips that are stuck to the collet and tool holder.
-Sometimes using a piece of paper, folded up a couple times, will help get hard to reach chips lodged in the collet gaps.
+Sometimes using a folded piece of paper will help get hard to reach chips lodged in the collet gaps.

 Step 3